 If all else fails, you can always find a crepe!

 If it’s your first trip to Paris, you’ll want to make sure you hit up the best things to do in Paris with Kids.
 If it’s not your first visit, attempt to go beyond the obvious and check out a few of my favourite, kid-friendly, non-stereotypical touristy things to do in Paris.
+You’ll also want to check out these other unusual things to do in Paris (great fur everyone, not just kids!)

 1. Blue Bike Tour